 4. Funding

-To meet this criterion, there must be non-federal matching funds of at least 25% available in the form of cash and/or in-kind contributions.
+To meet this criterion, there must be non-federal matching funds of at least 25% of the Conservation Easement value available in the form of cash and/or in-kind contributions.

-Private forest owners and local government managers who wish to apply to the can contact Carol Bada at carol.bada@state.nm.us
+Private forest owners and local government managers who wish to apply to the NM Forest Legacy Program can contact Carol Bada at carol.bada@state.nm.us